slahrichi/cellsociety_team02/doc/refactoringLab.md

 ## Refactoring Plan

 * What are the code's biggest issues?
+  * Some long methods in the controller
+  * Some protected vs private issues with superclasses in the model
+  * Lack of class separation in the view

 * Which issues are easy to fix and which are hard?
+  * Splitting methods in view should be relatively straightforward
+  * The instance variables in the `Cell`, `Simulation`, and `Grid` superclasses were accidentally made protected, so while shifting them to private is not necessarily difficult from a conceptual standpoint, it is a bit tedious given the refactoring with new protected getter methods
+  * The controller line reduction is not incredibly difficult, but dealing with the different data types parsed in the XML files and the numerous amount of simulations to choose from, it is not immediately obvious how to break down the methods

 * What are good ways to implement the changes "in place"?
+  * For all the issues above, making incremental changes and checking that each individual stage still functions as opposed to making large overhauls in a single step will allow for optimal changing